Borgotto/3D-CT-backprojection-openmp/readme.md

 Simply open the program, under the `File` menu select `Import` and then `Raw...`\
 After selecting the file, you will be prompted with a dialog to specify the image parameters, here you will input the values outputted by the program.

+Once opened, you may need to adjust the brightness and contrast of the image.\
+This can be done by selecting the `Image` menu, then `Adjust` and `Brightness/Contrast...` or by pressing `Ctrl+Shift+C`.

 ## Profiling
 First, compile the program with the `-pg` flag then run it as usual:
 ```bash